 Your syllabus will identify which communications platform, either Slack or Teams, will be used to support your course.
 Please join the platform identified in your syllabus.

 If you are unfamiliar with Slack, it is a messaging app that a team uses to work together, share files and discuss issues related to the project.
 It also connects with other tools we already use, like Dropbox, OneDrive, and a variety of Google platforms.
 We have all experienced lost emails, misplaced documents and other organizational disruptions when using email to support a team working on a project.
 Having everything in one place helps us to work together, rather than jumping around between emails, IMs, texts and a bunch of other programs.
 Everything you share in Slack is automatically indexed and archived, creating a searchable archive of all of our work.
-I have used Slack to support communications (text, video, file sharing, etc.) in all of my courses and have learned that it is a terrific communication tool that helps everyone be more productive.
+I have used Slack to support communications (text, audio, video, file sharing, etc.) in all of my courses and have learned that it is a terrific communication tool that helps everyone be more productive.

 - Download the apps for desktop and mobile for a much better experience.
 When you have installed the apps please leave them active on your desktops (as you do with Outlook) so that you will receive the alerts.
 If you have general questions about Slack, their Help Center is a great resource.

 - If you’ve never used Slack before, visit the video guides page and watch the “What is Slack?” video at the top.

 Take a look at the other short videos on

 - sending messages (3:01) … @mention someone in a channel, then try a direct message,

 - using channels (2:32) … check out the channel’s purpose and add your comments,

 - using search (2:45) … search for a message using modifiers (type “+” in the search bar to see the full list).